Strengthening Democracy in Minnesota

 - Automatically registering eligible citizens to vote when they interact with a government agency.
 The Democracy for the People Act would break down unnecessary barriers to voting and could add nearly 500,000 eligible voters to the rolls.

 - Expanding who can access our democracy.
-The bill includes provisions to expand language access for citizens who speak English as a second language and guarantee the freedom to vote for Minnesotans living in our communities on parole and probation.
+The bill includes provisions to expand language access for citizens who speak English as a second language.

 - Reducing the influence of corporate money in politics.
-The Act would also level the playing field between corporations and working people by creating democracy dollar coupons that everyday voters can contribute to the candidates of their choice.
-It would also increase transparency so that voters know who is spending in our elections and prohibit spending by foreign-influenced corporations in our elections.
+It would increase transparency so that voters know who is spending in our elections and prohibit spending by foreign-influenced corporations in our elections.

 Too often, politicians try to pick their voters and dilute the power of voters of color, seniors, young people, and new citizens.
 The Democracy for the People Act would ensure the people get to choose our leaders, not the other way around.